kt12mon/pic10c_finalproject/README.md

 # pic10c_finalproject
 Monte Carlo Simulation of Monopoly:

+Class Concepts used:
+STL Containers: Unordered set for efficient data storage, access and editting.

+Iterators: to navigate through STL Container

+Algorithms: Created own custom algorithms for specific needs.
+Used recursion and exit conditions.

 Official rules <http://www.hasbro.com/common/instruct/00009.pdf>

 I have implemented the basic rules of Monopoly with a few exceptions: